-Based on the plain reading of §134.203(d), and clarifications found in the aforementioned preambles, neither subparagraph (1) nor subparagraph (2) of (d) can be construed as applicable to the air ambulance services in dispute.
-The maximum reimbursement amounts and methods stated in (d)(1) and (d)(2) are limited to services that are billed under HCPCS Level II codes and that are also durable medical equipment, a prosthetic, an orthotic or a supply.
-Moreover, (d)(1) and (d)(2) are intended to be read together, as the "published Medicare rate" language in (d)(2) refers exclusively to items listed in Medicare's DMEPOS fee schedule.
+The Division notes that based upon the plain reading of rule 28 TAC §134.203(d), neither subparagraph (1) nor subparagraph (2) of (d) can be construed as applicable to air ambulance services such as those in dispute.
+That is, the maximum reimbursement amounts and methods stated in (d)(1) and (d)(2) are limited to services that are billed under HCPCS Level II codes and that are also durable medical equipment, a prosthetic, an orthotic or a supply.
+Furthermore, (d)(1) and (d)(2) are intended to be read together as the "published Medicare rate" language in (d)(2) refers exclusively to items listed in Medicare's DMEPOS fee schedule.

 Even if (d) does not apply solely to DMEPOS services, (d)(2) is not applicable to air ambulance services because there is a published Medicare rate for air ambulance services.
-Thus, at most, (d)(3) would apply and implicate fair and reasonable reimbursement pursuant to 134.1(f).
+Thus, at most, (d)(3) would apply and implicate fair and reasonable reimbursement pursuant to 134.1(f), which the Division finds applies for other reasons as set forth below.